+Many clients are delighted with the results after installing new uPVC doors and windows in their homes and offices.
 But most also ask how best to care for and maintain their new fittings to ensure they last longer and stay trouble-free.

-Of course, all our doors come fitted with a comprehensive product guarantee, but with a bit of regular care and attention, the windows and doors installed by us will stay looking good and give many years of service.
+Of course, all our http://local.292536 (uPVC doors) come fitted with a comprehensive product guarantee, but with a bit of regular care and attention, the windows and doors we install will stay looking good and give many years of service.
+Be aware that we install only top-quality products manufactured to the highest standard.

 Our fitted PVCu windows and doors are internally beaded for extra security and have plenty of industry accreditations.
+But there are dos and don'ts for cleaning and maintaining windows and doors to ensure optimum performance.

 uPVC or aluminium?